aaron-grau/curic/javascript/readings/closures.md

 }
 ```

-### Private state
+### Private State

-Another major use of closures is to create private state.
-For
+Another major use of closures is to create private states.
+For example:
-example:

 ```javascript
 function Counter() {